webern/kslice/readme.md

 kslice
 ------

-A command line utility and library for extracting keyframes from video and normalizing them for ML processing.
+A command line utility and library for extracting I-Frames (also known as key frames) from video and normalizing them (ostensably for ML processing).

 #### Continuous Integration Status